mhrons/mhrons.github.io/docs/pv_smooth.md

 **Random error in predicted values**

-- Increasing of SE has no impact on the smoothing effect of PLPF, but it damages the smoothing of SPLPF (check Figure 9 vs Figure 10).
+- Increasing SE has no impact on the smoothing effect of PLPF, but it damages the smoothing of SPLPF (check Figure 9 vs Figure 10).
 In PLPF, the smoothing effect with SE > 0 is always better than in SPLPF.
-- Increasing of SE significantly increases the accumulation rate of PLPF (Figures 6, 10), which is for all SE > 0 much higher than the accumulation rate of SPLPF.
+- Increasing SE significantly increases the accumulation rate of PLPF (Figures 6, 10), which is for all SE > 0 much higher than the accumulation rate of SPLPF.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
 The accumulation rate increases only slightly with SPLPF, and less so the higher the filter order (up to order=3).

 ### Analysis by LPF order
-The filter order is another OLAP dimension whose impact on the smoothing performance was analyzed along with the prediction error.
+The filter order is another OLAP dimension, the impact of which on the smoothing performance was analyzed along with the prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

 - Filter order does not affect the smoothing effect of PLPF method, given a non-zero prediction error.
 For small filter orders, the output of PLPF is smoother than that of SPLPF.
 - Increasing the filter order from 1 to 3 notably improves the smoothing effect of SPLPF, given a non-zero prediction error (Figures 10-12, 16-18).
-- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate of PLPF, and this is always substantially greater than the accumulation rate of SPLPF.
+- Given the prediction error, increasing of the filter order only slightly reduces the accumulation rate of PLPF which is always substantially greater than the accumulation rate of SPLPF.
 - Increasing of the filter order notably reduces the accumulation rate induced by both IPLPF (zero prediction error) and SPLPF (non-zero prediction error) smoothing methods - see Figures 13-15, 19-21.
 With the simulated predictor, this trend is reversed between the orders 3 and 4 by the SPLPF method. ***With the simulated predictor, SPLPF performs best with the filter order 3.***

 ## Numerical results of PV smoothing